eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ![Restart Workload On Update With Create Failure](plantuml/seq_restart_workload_on_update_with_create_failure.svg)

-##### WorkloadControlLoop requests restarts of a workload when runtime fails to create workload
+##### WorkloadControlLoop requests restart of a workload when runtime fails to create workload
 `swdd~agent-workload-control-loop-request-restarts~1`

 Status: approved